CalebFIN/CalebFIN.github.io/_posts/2025-04-06-Capturing-Remote-Wi-Fi-Traffic-on-OpenWRT-with-Wireshark.md

 With the channel hopper active, capturing the Wi-Fi traffic was straightforward.
 To capture 5 GHz, I used interface mon1.
 ![Wireshark SSH](assets/img/media/tcpdumpsettings.png)
+The screenshot above shows the SSH remote capture configuration in Wireshark.
+I selected `mon1` as the remote interface and used `tcpdump` as the capture method with `No promiscuous mode` enabled.

+Once started, Wireshark begins displaying the live packet capture streamed from the router over SSH.

 ![Wireshark Capture](assets/img/media/Capture.png)